 First of all, Qwark reveals that he found his entire family tree on a site called "Faux Family.com", which Clank finds odd.
 You'd Expect: That Clank tell Qwark that the website might be a fraud because of it's very suspicious name, or at least warn him that the site might not be 100% accurate.
 Instead: He says nothing, allowing Qwark to reunite with who he thinks is his father.
 To be fair, Clank was noticeably annoyed with Qwark at that point and likely kept quiet hoping it would get him to just leave them alone.

 Second is when the little girl begins to speak in the voice of an adult woman, commenting about her "friends".
 Ratchet is very shocked at this.
 You'd Expect: Clank to realize that the girl is actually allied with their enemies, and warns Ratchet that they must flee before something happens.
 Instead:He dismisses Ratchet's shock, and starts teaching Luna to talk properly.
 She zaps him unconscious, and both heroes are captured.

-And finally, after destroying the Luna puppet that had been antagonizing them for most of the game, Clank suggests that they get the coordinates for the final planet from it's database by hacking into it.
+And finally, after destroying the Luna puppet that had been antagonizing them for most of the game, Clank suggests that they get the coordinates for the final planet from its database by hacking into it.
 Ratchet suspects that the technomites have a security program that could harm potential hackers.
-You'd Expect: That Ratchet and Clank take Luna to Metropolis to have Big Al hack it for them.
+You'd Expect: That Ratchet and Clank take Luna to Metropolis to have Big Al hack it for them, given Al would have a better chance of getting the coordinates with all his gadgets.
+Plus he did say in Up Your Arsenal that he wanted a challenge for his skills.
 Instead: Clank decides to hack Luna himself.
 As expected, a security program inside it causes him to malfunction.